dector/personal-notes/content/post/moto-adv-inspiration.md

 > Only two things we'll regret on deathbed – that we are a little loved and little traveled.
 > _/Mark Twain (?)/_

-If you are excited for _(motorcycle)_ adventures as I am (hey you, once you are reading this - this note is especially for you) - check out one of the huge lists of HU Travellers Meeting attendees.
+If you are excited for _(motorcycle)_ adventures as I am (hey you, once you are reading my crappy blog - this note is especially for you) - check out one of the huge lists of HU Travellers Meeting attendees.
 For example [HU Travellers Meeting California 2014](http://www.horizonsunlimited.com/node/4888).

 The more I read about people like these and the more I meet them - the more I'm convinced that there is nothing supernatural in traveling.
 Just put your wheel or foot on the road and let it goes!